Ripple-Programming/learn-ripple/opt/hexagon/src/hvx-opt.md

 __Problem__: The `2.0` immediate is by default a `double` in C and C++.
 Also, type promotion rules in C/C++ indicate that the multiplication line 5 is done after promoting both operands to the same type, `double`.
 Hence, Ripple tries to produce a SIMD multiplication of 32 doubles.
-Unfortunately, HVX does not support SIMD double-precision instructions.
+However, current versions of HVX do not support SIMD double-precision instructions.
 As a result, the generated code is sequentialized, resulting in an order of magnitude slower performance than if SIMD could have been used.

 __Solution__: Make the `2.0` immediate explicitly of the `float` type, using the `f` suffix.